butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 ## Sowing mechanism
 Any account that transfers a token can get a reward within a 10 minute frame after the last reward.
-The reward is going to be 14500 tokens and it will be rewarded by minting new tokens adding them to a current supply.
+The reward is going to be 14500 tokens and it will be rewarded by minting new tokens and adding them to a current supply.
 After the rewards were distributed 512 times, the halving will happen, and the reaping period will begin.

 ## Reaping mechanism